 - Each section has a leader who is happy to answer any questions about rehearsals and music.
 Contact information for each section leader is found in the choir directory which is distributed in early October.
 Your section leader will also communicate with you frequently about schedule information, volunteer opportunities, etc.

 - Members are always welcome to come to Northwest Associated Arts Board meetings, or to contact the Board with questions: firstname.lastname@example.org.

 - NWAA has an active Social Media presence, including Facebook, Instagram, and Twitter.
 Members of CSN are also encouraged to join our private Facebook group.

 Sounds great!
 How do I join?

-Auditions are scheduled by appointment by emailing email@example.com or calling 206.246.6040.
+Auditions are scheduled by appointment by emailing email@example.com or filling out this form.
 Excerpts of prepared pieces (with or without accompaniment) are welcome, but not required.
 The audition will be in a private session with the Artistic Director, who will check the singer’s vocal range for placing each voice in the appropriate section of the choir.

 Auditions are typically scheduled at the start of each term (e.g., early September or early January).
 In order to keep the necessary balance between sections, there may be times that particular voice part(s) (soprano/alto/tenor/bass) are specifically recruited.